Addiction Recovery with Integrative Psychiatry

 Root Causes of Addiction: What Drives It?

-In many cases, the gut and nervous system are inflamed, blood sugar is unstable, sleep is disrupted, and the brain is simply trying to find balance the only way it knows how.
+In many cases, the gut and nervous system are inflamed, blood sugar regulation is unstable, sleep is disrupted, and the brain is simply trying to restore balance using the tools it has available.

-By identifying these deeper contributors — neuroinflammation, digestive disruption, stress hormones, trauma patterns, and neurotransmitter imbalances — we uncover what your brain and body have been trying to tell you:
+By identifying these deeper contributors — neuroinflammation, digestive dysfunction, stress hormone dysregulation, trauma patterns, and neurotransmitter imbalances — we uncover what your brain and body have been trying to communicate all along:

 - Neurotransmitter imbalance — low dopamine, serotonin, or GABA can drive cravings, compulsions, and emotional overwhelm

-- Inflammation & oxidative stress — often triggered by gut dysbiosis, toxins, infections, or trauma, affecting mood and impulse control
+- Inflammation & oxidative stress — often triggered by dysbiosis, toxins, infections, or trauma, affecting mood regulation and impulse control

 - Blood sugar instability — rapid drops can mimic anxiety and trigger urges for quick dopamine “hits”